srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.

-    Make a note of any outputs as necessary.
+    Make a note of the outputs for use later:

+    * connectionString
+    * dpsScopeId

 The resources have now been created.